 HikariCP Configuration Deep Dive

-A mid-to-advanced implementation guide bridging theoretical pool mechanics with production-ready HikariCP tuning.
+This guide is part of Pool Architecture & Algorithm Fundamentals, a mid-to-advanced implementation reference bridging theoretical pool mechanics with production-ready HikariCP tuning.
 This document covers diagnostic workflows, timeout cascade orchestration, and precise configuration matrices for high-throughput Java and Spring Boot environments.

 Key operational takeaways: